Keeping It Simple Italian

 • Add all of the ingredients into a large bowl except the eggs.

-1 lb Ground chuck, 1 lb Ground Sirloin, 1 ½ cups Bread crumbs, 1 ½ cups Parmesan Cheese, 3 tablespoon Garlic, 2 tablespoon Fresh basil leaves, 1 teaspoon Kosher salt
+1 lb Ground chuck, 1 lb Ground Sirloin, 1 ½ cups Fresh bread crumbs, 1 ½ cups Parmesan Cheese, 3 tablespoon Garlic, 2 tablespoon Fresh basil leaves, 1 teaspoon Kosher salt

 • Mix well.